TatianaTylosky/mentor-material/mentor-field-guide.md

 Here is a brief overview of the tools you will be using as a Thinkful Mentor

-+*Gmail* | You have been setup with an @thinkful.com email address.
++ *Gmail* | You have been setup with an @thinkful.com email address.
 Please use this address to communicate with your students and Thinkful HQ - feel free to forward messages to your regular email if you’d like!

-+*Slack* | Slack is our community portal for both mentors and students.
++ *Slack* | Slack is our community portal for both mentors and students.
 We have two different “teams” on slack - one for students, and another for mentors/staff (thinkful-students.slack.com vs. thinkful.slack.com).
 You can think of these as the student lounge and the faculty lounge.
 As a mentor, you’ll have access to both.
 Feel free to use this tool as much or as little as you would like, and keep in mind that it’s a great place to meet other mentors and ask questions about the mentoring process.
 It’s also a great place to promote your side projects and meet awesome developers from all over the world!

-+*Mentor Panel* (thinkful.com/patel/mentor_panel) | This is your home page at Thinkful.
++ *Mentor Panel* (thinkful.com/patel/mentor_panel) | This is your home page at Thinkful.
 From your mentor panel, you can:
-+Set and update your availability (keep an eye on the time zone!)
++ Set and update your availability (keep an eye on the time zone!)
-+Adjust the number of students you would like to mentor +Find all of your students, their courses, and your meeting times/days +Record all of your session notes
++ Adjust the number of students you would like to mentor
++ Find all of your students, their courses, and your meeting times/days
++ Record all of your session notes
-+It is extremely important that you record session notes after every session.
++ It is extremely important that you record session notes after every session.
 These notes help us keep track of student progress and make sure students’ needs are being met.
 If a student doesn’t show up for a session, be sure to log “Session did not occur” in your notes for the week.

 +*Video Chat* (Google Hangouts, TokBox, Skype, or your prefered tool) | You will be meeting with your student each week at the same time using your favorite video chat tool.
 Please make sure both you and your student test this tool before your first session - there’s nothing more frustrating than excitement devolving into frustration when it takes forever to connect due to technical reasons.
 Be sure to *over* communicate to your students when and how you will be meeting, and be sure to show up at least 5 minutes before your session.